Peeyush-04/Networking/README.md

 2. **Open the Project:*

    - Launch Cisco PacketTracer
-   - Open the `.pkt` file located in the cloned repository.
+   - Open the `.pkt` file located in the cloned repository.